P.L. Light Systems Expert Articles: Things You May Not Have Considered when Selecting an LED Lighting System

 Things you may not have considered (but really should) when selecting an LED lighting system

 If you’ve been doing some research with the intent to purchase LED lights for your CEA facility, you’ve no doubt discovered there are a plethora of product options.
-As is the case in any product category, some offerings are clearly better than others, but sometimes it’s hard to know what’s just great marketing spin vs. a product that truly addresses your needs as a commercial grower.
+As is the case in any product category, some offerings are clearly better than others.
+However, sometimes it’s hard to know what’s just a great marketing spin vs. a product that truly addresses your needs as a commercial grower.
 At P.L.
-Light Systems we always recommend growers consider the evidence-based data that will enable them to make an educated decision when selecting a lighting system that will best meet their lighting needs and cultivation goals.
+Light Systems, we always recommend growers consider the evidence-based data that enables them to make an educated decision when selecting a lighting system to meet their needs and cultivation goals.

-Of course, growers should be validating the manufacturer’s performance claims for any luminaire against the actual tested performance metrics posted on the DLC Horti QPL.
+Of course, growers should validate the manufacturer’s performance claims for any luminaire against the actual tested performance metrics posted on the DLC Horti QPL.
 It’s equally important that they understand how to interpret that information from a practical context.
 Some of the key aspects you should consider include:

 LIGHT OUTPUT: COST PER USEABLE MICROMOLES

-We know that there is a linear correlation between light intensity and photosynthesis i.e., as PAR light intensity increases, photosynthesis will also increase.
+We know there is a linear correlation between light intensity and photosynthesis, i.e., as PAR light intensity increases, photosynthesis will also increase.
 There is, however, a light saturation point—beyond which the rate of photosynthesis will plateau.

 Light output graphicThis is true even with crops that require very high light levels.
 For example, research has shown the benefits of increased light intensity (morphology, physiology & yield) for cannabis plateaus at 1800 μmol/s.
-So, even though some LED luminaires are capable of delivering incredibly high PPF (some as high as 4200 μmol/s), the grower needs to ask themselves how much of a luminaire’s light output they will actually use.
-Although the output may be impressive, a super high output luminaire may not be the best solution if the crops you’re growing require lower light levels and you need to dim the lights by ≥50%.
-Purchasing a luminaire that you cannot use at its full performance potential, may not make sense since you’d still be paying for all the wasted / unusable light
+So, even though some LED luminaires can deliver incredibly high PPF (some as high as 4200 μmol/s), the grower needs to ask themselves how much light output they will actually use.
+Although the output may be impressive, a super high output lamp may not be the best solution if your crops require lower light levels and you need to dim the lights by ≥50%.
+Purchasing a luminaire you cannot use at its full performance potential may not make sense since you’d still be paying for all the wasted / unusable light

 So, when considering a new LED lighting system, be sure to evaluate the light output against the actual light requirements (current and future) for the crops you are growing.
-Drill into the cost per useable micromoles of light from the luminaires i.e. divide the cost of the luminaire by the number of micromoles you’ll actually be using not the number of micromoles the luminaire is capable of producing at full output.
+Drill into the cost per useable micromoles of light from the product, i.e. divide the cost of the luminaire by the number of micromoles, you’ll actually be using—not the number of micromoles the luminaire can produce at full output.

-Another thing to watch out for if you have been presented with an ROI calculation by an LED luminaire manufacturer, is to be sure the parameter data they have based the comparison on, is accurate.
-Some manufacturers will, for example, claim an undervalued PPFD for a 1000W HPS lamp in order to understate the ROI period for their LED luminaires.
-The de-rated PPFD (incl. accounted light loss from reflector, etc.) of a 1000W electronic DE HPS should be around 1840 μmol/s.
-Many LED manufacturers will claim the significantly lower PPFD of an old mogul-based lamp designed for obsolete magnetic ballast HPS luminaires.
+Another thing to watch for when presented with an ROI calculation by an LED luminaire manufacturer is whether the parameter data they have based the comparison on is accurate.
+Some manufacturers will, for example, claim an undervalued PPFD for a 1000W HPS lamp to understate the ROI period for their LEDs.
+The de-rated PPFD (incl. accounted light loss from the reflector, etc.) of a 1000W electronic DE HPS should be around 1840 μmol/s.
+Many LED manufacturers will claim the significantly lower PPFD of an old mogul-based lamp designed for obsolete magnetic ballast HPS.

 POWER CONSUMPTION: ANNUAL OPERATING COST

-One of the key reasons growers are making the switch from HPS to LED lighting, is because they want to reduce their energy consumption.
-Often times, growers will assume that a luminaire has a lower wattage, simply because it uses LED technology.
-They can be surprised to learn that at full output, a super-high output LED luminaire like the 4200 μmol/s mentioned previously, has a higher power draw (1500W) than a 1000W HPS (1045W).
+One of the key reasons growers are making the switch from HPS to LED lighting is to reduce their energy consumption.
+Growers often assume a luminaire has a lower wattage simply because it uses LED technology.
+They can be surprised to learn that, at full output, a super-high output LED luminaire like the 4200 μmol/s mentioned previously has a higher power draw (1500W) than a 1000W HPS (1045W).
 By comparison, the TriPlane HO RWMB (which delivers an equivalent light output vs. a 1000W DE HPS at 2100 μmol/s) draws 658.5W of power and the TriPlane HO Daylight draws 643.8W.
-So, when considering the ROI of their new lighting installation, the customer should calculate what the annual operating cost per kW will be.
+So, when considering the ROI of their new lighting installation, the customer should calculate the annual operating cost per kW.
 To calculate this:

 # lighting hours annually x actual wattage of the fixtures x # of fixtures) /1000 x $/kWh

-For demonstration purposes, the examples below assume a total of 4,380 lighting hours / year (12 hrs/day for 365 days); and a electricity cost of $0.12/kWh.
-These examples also assume the same quantity of LED luminaires vs. HPS luminaires since the directional nature of LED light distribution does not allow for wider spacing—irrespective of higher light output—if light uniformity levels across the crop are to be maintained.
+For demonstration purposes, the samples below assume a total of 4,380 lighting hours/year (12 hrs/day for 365 days) and an electricity cost of $0.12/kWh.
+These examples also assume the same quantity of LED vs. HPS luminaires since the directional nature of LED light distribution does not allow for wider spacing—irrespective of higher light output—if light uniformity levels across the crop are to be maintained.

 Example: NXT DE 1000W HPS (P.L.
 Light Systems)